-- (1) The value vested during the year for option-based awards (2010 RSUs and Options) has been calculated by determining the difference between the trading price of the Common Shares and the exercise price of the vested Options or 2010 RSUs on the applicable vesting dates (or the next trading day if the Options and/or 2010 RSUs vested on a date when the TSX was closed). - (2) All DSUs vest immediately upon the grant of such DSUs, but cannot be redeemed until after the director ceases to be a director of the Corporation. - (3) Represents the value of DSUs granted in the year ended December 31, 2015.
-The fair value of DSUs is based on the number of DSUs granted multiplied by the volume weighted average price per Common Share on the TSX for the 5 trading days immediately preceding the date of grant.
+- (1) The value vested during the year for option-based awards (2010 RSUs) has been calculated by determining the difference between the trading price of the Common Shares and the exercise price of the vested 2010 RSUs on the applicable vesting dates (or the next trading day if the 2010 RSUs vested on a date when the TSX was closed). - (2) All DSUs vest immediately upon the grant of such DSUs, but cannot be redeemed until after the director ceases to be a director of the Corporation. - (3) Represents the value of DSUs granted in the year ended December 31, 2016.
+The fair value of DSUs is based on the number of DSUs granted multiplied by the volume weighted average price per Common Share on the TSX for the 20 trading days immediately preceding the date of grant.